SevenShepherd/SevenShepherd.github.io/_posts/2022-10-05-revelation-1-prologue.markdown

 <!-- - Premarital sex, or illicit [drug use](https://www.gotquestions.org/pharmakeia-in-the-Bible.html) (Re 21:8; 22:15; Gal 5:19-21) -->
 <!-- - Speaking profanities and reviling (James 1:26) -->
 <!-- - Demonstrating other works of the flesh.  -->

+<span style="font-size:19px;">For The Time Is Near</span>

+When the bible says that **the time is *near***, or that it is ***at hand***, this is telling us that the Return of Christ is imminent.
+Christ's return is the next event on Father God's calender and could happen at anytime.
+It could happen right now while I type this commentary, or in a few days from now when you're reading it, or decades from now, etc.

+The Bible teaches us that only the Father in heaven knows the day and hour, not even the Son, or His angels (Mt 24:36).
+We are instructed to be alert and disciplined unto prayer, because the end of all things is at hand (1Pe 4:7 ESV).
+The Bible warns us that the day of the Lord will come suddenly, like a thief in the night!
+(1Th 5:2–4; 2Pe 3:10)

+This fast approaching time is compared to the dawn of a new day, from a night that is almost gone (Ro 13:12).
+Christians should fix their gaze heavenwards, as a crown of righteousness awaits those of us who watch for our God's return (Tit 2:13; 2Tim 4:8).

+> Let your considerate spirit be known to all men. **The Lord is near**. &mdash; Phil 4:5 LSB

+Since the ***Lord is near***, it is important that we let others observe our conduct as gentle, kind, considerate, and patient.
+This includes being able to teach with patience and kindness (2Tim 2:24 NLT; 1Jn 4:7-8,11-12; Gal 5:14; Jn 15:12; Ph 2:3; Heb 13:1-2 NET).

+> A servant of the Lord must not quarrel but must be kind to everyone, be able to teach, and be patient with difficult people. &mdash; 2 Timothy 2:24 NLT

+If people are causing divisions among you, consider these verses (Tit 3:10 NLT; 2Ti 3:1-5 ESV; 2Th 2:3).

 <hr /><br>